aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 Some fortune cookies contain no fortune.
+> 🥠 Someone will invite you to a Karaoke party.

-Last update: Mon Apr 20 07:08:41 2026
+Last update: Tue Apr 21 06:27:28 2026

 ### Let's play! 🎮